YehiaFarghaly/LoadApp/README.md

 1) Sending Notifications.
 2) Using Animations.
 3) Creating Custom View.
-4) Using Download Manager to download online file
+4) Using Download Manager to download online files.
-5) Using Intents for notification navigation between activities
+5) Using Intents for notification navigation between activities.
-6) Dawing Canvas
+6) Drawing Canvas.
+7) Using MotionLayout.

 ```

 ## Screenshots: